ChanHyeok-Choi/C-MET/README.md

 ## 🎏 Abstract
 Talking face generation has gained significant attention as a core application of generative models.
 To enhance the expressiveness and realism of synthesized videos, emotion editing in talking face video plays a crucial role.
 However, existing approaches often limit expressive flexibility and struggle to generate extended emotions.
 Label-based methods represent emotions with discrete categories, which fail to capture a wide range of emotions.
 Audio-based methods can leverage emotionally rich speech signals—and even benefit from expressive text-to-speech (TTS) synthesis—but they fail to express the target emotions because emotions and linguistic contents are entangled in emotional speeches.
 Images-based methods, on the other hand, rely on target reference images to guide emotion transfer, yet they require high-quality frontal views and face challenges in acquiring reference data for extended emotions (e.g., sarcasm).
 To address these challenges, we propose <strong>Cross-Modal Emotion Transfer (C-MET)</strong>, a novel approach that generates facial expressions based on speeches by modeling emotion semantic vectors between speech and visual feature spaces.
 C-MET leverages a large-scale pretrained audio encoder and a disentangled facial expression encoder to learn emotion semantic vectors that represent the difference between two different emotional embeddings across modalities.Extensive experiments on the MEAD and CREMA-D datasets demonstrate that our method improves emotion accuracy by 14\% over state-of-the-art methods, while generating expressive talking face videos—even for unseen extended emotions.
-All source code and checkpoint will be released upon acceptance, including video samples.
 ## 💻 Overview
 <div align="center">
   <img src="asset/main_method.png" width="800" ></img>